primozpfeifer/theSnake-v2/README.md

 ## Run docker container

 Cypress can be used in GUI enabled mode or CLI mode.
+GUI mode allows you to use cypress GUI development tool or observe how cypress performs and interacts with the website while testing.
 Running the the container from base `/git` directory will allow cypress to access all the projects in your git directory.

 ### GUI mode